sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

    If the output from the nc command contains "Ncat: Connected to <IP_address:443>", the connection was successful.

-6. Register the SAS Data Agent with the SAS Viya Environment.
-As the deployment vmuser, log into the Ansible controller VM and run the following from the /sas/install/setup/orchestration directory:
+6. Register the SAS Data Agent with the SAS Viya environment.
+As the deployment vmuser, log on to the Ansible controller VM and run the following command from the /sas/install/setup/orchestration directory:

 **Note:** The password of the admin user is the value that you specified during deployment for the SASAdminPass input parameter.